puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/services-networking/service.md

 ### Traffic policies

-You can set the `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` fields to control how Kubernetes routes traffic to healthy (“ready”) backends.
+You can set the `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` fields to control how Kubernetes routes traffic to functional (“ready”) backends.

 See [Traffic Policies](/docs/reference/networking/virtual-ips/#traffic-policies) for more details.